trevorddooley/Soft_Eng_Proj/README.md

 Two separate apps within:

-screens with the corresponding app.js code prompt for login and successfully post to firebase database
+screens folder with the corresponding(top) app.js code prompt for login and successfully post to firebase database

-pages with the corresponding app.js code prompt to submit animal, implementing mapview attempting to implement firebase realtime database unsuccessful so far
+pages folder with the corresponding(bottom) app.js code prompt to submit animal, implementing mapview attempting to implement firebase realtime database unsuccessful so far